This guidance provides a framework for good practice when providing treatment and care for patients who are reaching the end of their lives.

-The session, Treatment and care towards the end of life: good practice in decision making, explains the key principles in the guidance and helps doctors to apply the principles in the guidance to some of the common challenges that arise when caring for patients towards the end of life.
-Doctors can log in to complete the session using their GMC number on the e-learning for healthcare website.
+The session explains the key principles in the guidance and helps you to apply them to some of the common challenges that arise when caring for patients towards the end of life.
+You can log in to complete the session using your GMC number on the e-learning for healthcare website.

-A short video highlighting the main issues covered in the guidance and including short clips from doctors, other healthcare professionals, a hospital chaplain and a patient on the most important factors in ensuring patients receive good treatment and care towards the end of life.
+This short video highlights the main issues covered in the guidance and including short clips from doctors, other healthcare professionals, a hospital chaplain and a patient on the most important factors in ensuring patients receive good treatment and care towards the end of life.

 View the end of life care video.

 GMP in action

 GMP in action is an interactive web section which brings the GMC's ethical guidance to life.